mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

-12:19 Modify views-shared-Error.cshtml file but I have no idea of what I should modify exactly 12:23 Im just going to move on the next part, adding the project reference in the first project MathyBooksStore and select MathysBooks.DataAccess and MathyBooks.Models
+12:19 Modify views-shared-Error.cshtml file but I have no idea of what I should modify exactly 12:23 Im just going to move on the next part, adding the project reference in the first project MathyBooksStore and select MathysBooks.DataAccess and MathyBooks.Models 12:30 Rename Models folder to ViewModels in the MathysBooks.Models project 12:32 Inside the ErrorViewModels.cs file I changed the namespace to .Models.ViewModels 12:33 Build the project
+12:38 I just noticed that the building failed so let's check what's going on...
+12:56 I guess I'm gonna fix this tomorrow in class